mefrem/mefrem.github.io/_pages/now.md

 It's been 1 year, 3 months, and 24 days since I moved to Austin, Texas.

-In that time I attained my [first straddle planche](https://www.instagram.com/p/CL4nDzmF7vD/), started a business, launched a [digital crypto course](https://maxyields.io), turned 30, met heroes, new friends, made—for me—a ton of money.
-I also made every mistake in solopreneuring: Not minding the business _around_ the product, emotion and motivation mismanagement, imposter syndrome, and losing—for me—a ton of money.
+In that time I attained my [first straddle planche](https://www.instagram.com/p/CL4nDzmF7vD/), started a business, launched two [digital crypto courses](https://maxyields.io), turned 30, met heroes, new friends, made—for me—a ton of money.

+I also made every mistake in solopreneuring: Not minding the business _around_ the product, emotion and motivation management, imposter syndrome, and losing virtually all my crypto returns trading.
+(Being early to a bull market =/= being a good trader.)

-I burned out and fell into comparison, lost touch with important practices like meditation and gymnastics, and sat with a lot of "getting left behind" energy.
+I burned out and fell into comparison, lost touch with the most meangingful practices in my life like regular socializing, gymnastics, meditation, and stewed in a lot of "getting left behind" energy.

 It's been a *ride*.

 In all honesty, it wasn't pretty.
-I spent some time in the tank, the trough of sorrow, with *[The Struggle](https://techcrunch.com/2012/06/14/the-struggle/)*.
-My [already large appreciation for entrepreneurs](https://twitter.com/maxefremov/status/1479531378672906249) has reached new highs.
+I spent some time in the trough of sorrow, with [The Struggle](https://techcrunch.com/2012/06/14/the-struggle/).
+My [already large appreciation for entrepreneurs](https://twitter.com/maxefremov/status/1479531378672906249) reached new highs.
 I learned a lot about myself, my strengths and inclincations (I love promotion!
 Excitement!
 Sales!
-Energy!), my disinclinations (staring at a computer without talking to people).
-I became intimate friends with my inner committee of know-it-all critics.
+Energy!), my disinclinations (staring at a computer not talking to people).
+I became intimate friends with the committee in my head of know-it-all critics.

-I learned a lot about the depths of compassion my friends and family are capable of.
+I experienced the depths of compassion my friends and family are capable of.
 Maryna, Rai, Alex, Alan; Nancy, Papa, Sonia; many, many more.
 Thank you.

-As much as the process smarted, humbled, and dejected me, I have the power to draw any interpretation I want of my experiences.
-I can choose the more empowering interpretation: All this stuff makes me stronger.
-I can shed the disempowering: That sharing this stuff marks me as incompetent and shameful.
+As much as the process dejected and humbled me, I have the power to draw any interpretation I want of my experiences.
+I can choose the more empowering interpretation, such as all this stuff makes me stronger.
+I can shed the disempowering, like that sharing this qualifies me as incompetent or shameful.

-The biggest casualties of this period, and my reactions to it, have been my openness and joy.
-I feel like I took a run so hard at what I wanted that the fall on my face really hurt.
+The biggest casualties of this period have been my openness and joy.
 Which sucks, because I love my openness and joy, a lot.

 So what I'm doing **now** is choosing that.
-Creating all that incredible joy and excitement, and then living from it.
+Creating all that incredible joy and excitement, and then giving it away.

-There's a lot more in the way of details—for instance, I'm looking for work that leans on my technical understanding in data science and crypto, but leverages primarily my 99th percentile extroversion and people-skills; I'm carefully choosing the community in Austin I want to move-in with next—but those will get shored up in future, and aren't so clear right now.
+There are a lot of details I'm not clear on right now.
+For instance, what work I can do that leans on my technical understanding in data science and crypto, but primarily involves my 99th percentile extroversion and people-skills.
+Or where and with whom I'll live with next.
+But those details will emerge soon.
 That's ok.

 As always and remember, if you're in Austin, [say hi.](https://twitter.com/maxefremov)